 A glimpse behind the scenes:

-Guest Contributor Jyoti Madhusoodanan is a freelance science writer who has written for the DOE Joint Genome Institute, The Tech Museum at San Jose, and California magazine.
+Jyoti Madhusoodanan is a freelance science writer who has written for the DOE Joint Genome Institute, the Tech Museum at San Jose, and California magazine.
 She lives in the San Francisco Bay Area.
 Follow Jyoti on Twitter @smjyoti.